 Finish With A Bitter Top Coat To Prevent Biting

-If an old nail-biting habit has returned (or it's never been shook in the first place), try a heinous-tasting top coat specifically designed to curb the bad habit.
+If an old nail-biting habit has returned (or it's never been shaken in the first place), try nail biting products like a heinous-tasting top coat specifically designed to curb the bad habit.
 It's an easy and consistent reminder to stop gnawing on your nails, which also ruins the entire area around the nail, making the skin raw and sensitive.
-We like Orly No Bite Nail Bite Deterrent.

 File Regularly To Avoid Snags

 Keep an emery board in every single purse for those all-too-necessary, on-the-go touch-ups.
+“Maintaining healthy nails by regular filing with a 220/240 file will help to get rid of the outgrown damaged nails,” notes Teleki.
 While it may seem like an extra step, filing down a tiny snag immediately saves you the terror of peeling or biting it off later, after it's been mangled by the wear and tear of a typical day.

 "Studies show that biotin supplements, available at health food stores, can enhance nail growth," says Dr. Tanzi.
 But, as with any supplement, check with your doctor before starting a new regimen.
 The actual effectiveness of taking biotin for nail growth isn’t exactly black and white, though.
 If you’re looking for how to grow out your nails, you probably shouldn’t *rely* on beauty supplements, as Dallas, Texas-based, board-certified dermatologist Elizabeth Houshmand previously told TZR that they’re likely only effective for biotin-deficient individuals.
 But hey, some people really do swear by them, so it may be worth a shot.

 Soak, Don’t Peel, Gel Nails Off